Concordium/concordium-base/rust-bins/wallet-notes/README.md

 An example input to this request is in the file [create_transfer-input.json](files/create_transfer-input.json).
 An example output to this request is in the file [create_transfer-output.json](files/create_transfer-output.json).

+## create_configure_delegation_transaction

+Semantics: Creates a `configure delegation`-transaction with the provided values.

+This function takes as input a NUL-terminated UTF8-encoded string.
+The string must be a valid JSON object with fields

+- `"from"` ... address of the sender account.

+- `"expiry"` ... unix timestamp of the expiry date of the transaction.

+- `"nonce"` ... nonce of the sender account.

+- `"keys"` ... mapping with the keys of the sender account.

+- `"energy"` ... max energy wanted for the transfer.

+- `"capital"` ... string containing the amount to be staked.

+- `"restakeEarnings"` ... bool indicating whether earnings should be restaked

+- `"delegationTarget"` ...
+JSON indicating either delegation to the L-pool or to a baker pool.

+To add a delegator, all of the fields must be present.
+For an existing delegator the fields that are present will be updated on chain.
+A delegator is removed if the `capital` is set to `"0"`.

+The returned value is a JSON object with the following fields:

+- `"signatures"` ... list with signatures of the transaction with the provided keys.

+- `"transaction"` ... the serialized transaction that can be sent to the chain.

+Example input to this request are in the files [create_configure_delegation_transacion-input.json](files/create_configure_delegation_transacion-input.json) and [2-create_configure_delegation_transacion-input.json](2-files/create_configure_delegation_transacion-input.json).
+Example output to this request are in the files [2-files/create_configure_delegation_transacion-output.json](files/create_configure_delegation_transacion-output.json).

+## create_configure_baker_transaction

+Semantics: Creates a transfer transaction with the provided values.

+This function takes as input a NUL-terminated UTF8-encoded string.
+The string must be a valid JSON object with fields

+- `"from"` ... address of the sender account.

+- `"expiry"` ... unix timestamp of the expiry date of the transaction.

+- `"nonce"` ... nonce of the sender account.

+- `"keys"` ... mapping with the keys of the sender account.

+- `"energy"` ... max energy wanted for the transfer.

+- `"capital"` ... string containing the amount to be staked.

+- `"openStatus"` ... whether the pool is closed, open for delegation or closed for new delegators.

+- `"transactionFeeCommission"` ... number indicating the transaction fee commission in parts per hundred thousand.

+- `"bakingRewardCommission"` ... number indicating the baking reward commission in parts per hundred thousand.

+- `"finalizationRewardCommission"` ... number indicating the finalization reward commission in parts per hundred thousand.

+- `"bakerKeys"` ... the baker keys.

+To add a baker, all of the fields must be present.
+For an existing baker the fields that are present will be updated on chain.
+A baker is removed if the `capital` is set to `"0"`.

+The returned value is a JSON object with the following fields:

+- `"signatures"` ... list with signatures of the transaction with the provided keys.

+- `"transaction"` ... the serialized transaction that can be sent to the chain.

+An example input to this request is in the file [create_configure_baker-transaction-input.json](files/create_configure_baker-transaction-input.json).
+An example output to this request is in the file [create_configure_baker-transaction-output.json](files/create_configure_baker-transaction-output.json).

 ## create_encrypted_transfer_ext

 Semantics: Create an encrypted transfer transaction with the provided values.